sciguy137/Flask-User-starter-app/README.md

-# Flask-User starter app
+# Tycoon-Prediction app

-This code base serves as a great starting point to write your next Flask application
+This code base serves as a great starting point to write your own online prediction market
-(With or without Flask-User)

 ## Developer benefits
-* Tested on Python 2.7, 3.3, and 3.4
+* Tested on Python 3.5
 * Well organized directories with lots of comments
   * app/models
   * app/startup